 After that incident, people started to call him balasur which defined Bala as an asur (demon).
 And he, being careless and demonic in characteristics, started to terrify people and eat the dead bodies in Aaryaghat.

-The duty-bound Vris at the same time, also adhered within the warm circle of friendship.
-That’s why he couldn’t kill him.
+Being bound by the duty and at the same time, also adhered within the warm circle of friendship, Vris just couldn’t kill him.
 In spite of killing him, he started to worship Lord Shiva, and ask him for the way of sanctification for his friend, Bala.

 Lord Shiva was so pleased with the sincere affection of Vris, for his friend that he agreed to help him in the salvation of Balasur.
 Also, Lord Shiva ordered him to sow satbij, so that the sins of Balasur could be cleansed and his own guilt for killing a friend could be erased.
 Thus, it is said that from that day, the seed dropping ritual precisely started.